TeXShop/TeXShop/Resources/TeXShop/Engines/Inactive/Typst/Typst-Templates/charged-ieee.typ

-//% !TEX TS-program = Typst
+// % !TEX TS-program = Typst
-#import "@typst/ieee:0.1.1": *
+#import "@preview/charged-ieee:0.1.2": ieee

 #show: ieee.with(
-  title: "A typesetting system to untangle the scientific writing process",
+  title: [A typesetting system to untangle the scientific writing process],
   abstract: [
     The process of scientific writing is often tangled up with the intricacies of typesetting, leading to frustration and wasted time for researchers.
 In this paper, we introduce Typst, a new typesetting system designed specifically for scientific writing.
 Typst untangles the typesetting process, allowing researchers to compose papers faster.
 In a series of experiments we demonstrate that Typst offers several advantages, including faster document creation, simplified syntax, and increased ease-of-use.
   ],